Local heights on hyperelliptic curves and quadratic Chabauty: Introduction

 \begin{ithm}[Push-pull compatibility of Coleman--Iovita, cf.\ \Cref{prop:coleman-iovita_functoriality}] Let~$f\colon X\to X'$ be a finite morphism of smooth projective curves over~$\bC_\ell$.
 Then the pullback and pushforward maps on de Rham cohomology are compatible with the Coleman--Iovita isomorphism. \end{ithm}

-Making this strategy viable for hyperelliptic curves in odd residue characteristic requires several innovations.
-The first problem is to determine~$\Gamma$ without computing an explicit semistable model for~$X$ over a finite extension of~$\bZ_\ell$.
-Cluster pictures are a combinatorial tool that allows us to compute~$\Gamma$ for hyperelliptic curves~$y^2=f(x)$ directly from the valuations of the differences of the roots of~$f(x)$ \cite{DDMM}.
+Making this strategy viable requires several innovations.
+The first problem is to determine the reduction graph~$\Gamma$ of~$X$ over a finite extension of~$\bQ_\ell$ where~$X$ acquires semistable reduction.
+We do this using the theory of cluster pictures, which allows one to read off the graph~$\Gamma$ for a hyperelliptic curve in odd residue characteristic directly from the valuations of the differences of the roots of~$f(x)$ \cite{DDMM}.

 The second problem is that, in order to explicitly compute the Coleman--Iovita isomorphism, we need to write down a suitable analytic covering of~$X_{\bC_\ell}$.
 We explain how to read off this semistable covering from the cluster picture. \begin{ithm}[cf.\ \Cref{thm:semistablecoverX}] Let~$X/K$ be a hyperelliptic curve with split semistable reduction over a finite extension~$K$ of~$\bQ_\ell$, given by an equation $y^2=f(x)$.
-Then there exists a semistable covering~$\fU=(\tilde U_\ss^\pm)_\ss$ of~$X^\an$ indexed by proper clusters~$\ss$ in the cluster picture of~$f$, where~$\tilde U_\ss^\pm$ is as defined in \Cref{def:covering_of_X}. \end{ithm} It is interesting to note that this same semistable covering has already appeared in the literature on Vologodsky integration \cite[Section~4]{KatzKaya}, but without the explicit link to cluster pictures.
-In \Cref{sec:ExplicitColemanIovitaHyp} we use our semistable covering to write down explicit formulas describing Coleman--Iovita in this case.
+Then there exists a semistable covering~$\fU=(\tilde U_\ss^\pm)_\ss$ of the rigid analytification $X^\an$ indexed by proper clusters~$\ss$ in the cluster picture of~$f$, where~$\tilde U_\ss^\pm$ is as defined in \Cref{def:covering_of_X}. \end{ithm} It is interesting to note that this same semistable covering has already appeared in the literature without the explicit link to cluster pictures \cite{StollUniformBounds,KatzKaya}.
+In \Cref{sec:ExplicitColemanIovitaHyp} we use the semistable covering to write down explicit formulas describing the Coleman--Iovita isomorphism in this case, placing \cite[Section 5]{KatzKaya} in the context of cluster pictures.
+We also reinterpret and reprove the results of \cite[Section~8]{DDMM} on determining the homology of the dual graph and the special fibre from the cluster picture in the language of Berkovich spaces, see \Cref{the:minimalSkeleton}.